gitpress/adventures/html/01_hello_html/_4_writing_some_HTML.md

 <link href="style.css" rel="stylesheet">
 ```

-It is worth mentioning the two ways of telling your document where is can find the resource you are telling it to include: absolute and relative linking.
+It is worth mentioning the two ways of telling your document where it can find the resource you are telling it to include: absolute and relative linking.

 absolute - This is where you provide the entire link to a resource.
 A good way of thinking about this is that you provide the full URL, so instead of style.css you put http://www.address.com/styles/main.css If you moved your HTML file to another website address it could still technically find the CSS file